cube-js/cube/docs/content/Cube-Cloud/Cube-IDE.md

 When development mode is active, a grey bar will be visible on the top of the screen.
 It provides several useful controls and indicators:
-* It displays the name of the current development Git branch.
+* The name of the current development Git branch
 * The status of the development API.
 After any changes to the project, the API will hot-reload changes and the API status will show it.
 * "Copy API URL" will copy the API URL to the clipboard for the current development branch.